How to Use This Tool

 Download

-Download a single converted PNG directly, or download all converted images as a ZIP archive.
-Files keep their original names with the extension changed to .png.
+Download a single converted PNG directly, or grab the whole batch as one ZIP archive.
+Each file keeps its original name with the extension changed to .png.

 Frequently Asked Questions